MathBunny/five-minute-tutorials/README.md

 # Learn in 5 Minutes YouTube Series

+### Archive Notice
+_Please visit the new repository location for updates: [here](https://github.com/SoftwareEngenius/five-minute-tutorials)_

+---

 ## Introduction & Objective
 **Learn in 5 Minutes** is a YouTube series consisting of two tracks: algorithms and software engineering.